 5. The East Rift Valley

 As one heads south on Highway 9 or scenic Old Highway 193 from Hualien City, it becomes clear, quite quickly, what a spectacular day is in store for you.
 With the Coastal Mountain Range rising on your left, and the Central Mountain Range on your right, the green and fertile East Rift Valley stretches south, littered with glistening rice paddies, wild rivers, waterfalls, hot springs and more.
 From the tranquil shores of Liyu Lake, to the tea fields and hot springs of Ruisui, there are tons of things to explore in this beautiful valley.
-Cool off under Fenghuang waterfall, take a bike ride through Danong Dafu forest park, view countless orchids and critters in the Mataian wetlands, and so much more.
+Cool off under Fenghuang Waterfall, take a bike ride through Danong Dafu Forest Park, view countless orchids and critters in the Matai’an Wetlands, see many of Taiwan’s 450+ butterfly species at the Fuyuan Forest Recreation Area and so much more.

-While seeing everything on our list by yourself would be highly difficult, Island Life Taiwan offers well-constructed day tours to all of these places and so much more.
-There are so many things to do in Taiwan and Hualien County is such a diverse and beautiful region, why would you not?!
+While seeing all the Hualien Taiwan attractions on our list by yourself would be seriously difficult, Island Life Taiwan offers well-constructed day tours to all of these places and so much more.
+There are so many things to do in Taiwan, and Hualien County is such a diverse and beautiful region, why would you not?